matiasvallejosdev/notes-docs/english-docs/library/ielts/the-complete-guide-of-ielts.md

 9. In each part of the test, it's very important to answer all of the questions as fully as possible.
 Make sure to expand your answer as much as possible.
 10. It's important to have your own opinion.
 11. Don't be afraid to disagree with the opinions of the examiner expresses.
 These are not necessarily what the examiner thinks or believes.
+12. Don't be worry if you see techical terms in the listening section.

 ### Study tips